 This dimly lit room featured a bunch of different grotesque torture devices from back in the day.
 It is a variable museum of these types of contraptions, and even I was shocked by what a few of them did, be warned if you bring children.
 All of them are replicas other than the big one with spikes at the end, which is authentic.

 The Great Room

-After this we headed to one of the private wine tasting rooms where you can try up to 5 different wines or the grape juice that they make here as well if you do not like wine.
+After this, we headed to one of the private wine tasting rooms where you can try up to 5 different wines or the grape juice that they make here as well if you do not like wine.

-After that you are free to leave the castle or continue to explore some of the upper rooms.
+After that, you are free to leave the castle or continue to explore some of the upper rooms.
 I would recommend that you head up the castle tower near the entrance as it features a beautiful view of the top of the castle.

 It also has a working door wheel that could be used to raise and lower the doors.
-This is a great way to end your time at the castle and you can just sit up here and take in the views as well.
+This is a great way to end your time at the castle, and you can just sit up here and take in the views as well.

 All in all, this is a fantastic spot, one that I couldn’t recommend more.
-Sure $35 is expensive, but when you compare that with the fact that most other wineries are at least the same amount for tasting in Napa and don’t include a castle to explore, it seems like a good price for such a unique spot.
+Sure, $35 is expensive, but when you compare that with the fact that most other wineries are at least the same amount for tasting in Napa and don’t include a castle to explore, it seems like a reasonable price for such a unique spot.
 I would love to hear what you think in the comments below.